 Thailand has strong cultural values and they’ve shaped people in more ways than one.
 Most grew up in a society which frowns upon things such as sex appeal.
 As such, Thais adapted their advertising approach to comply with both culture and politics.

 Furthermore, Thailand’s urban cities are becoming more advertising-heavy.
 A ride on the capital’s public transportation system reveals how much advertising Bangkok has.

 Commuters are bombarded by ads on LCD screens with audio playing at distracting volumes.
 This pressures content creators to come up with increasingly bizarre, cunning, and unique ads to imprint onto viewer’s minds and lead to more sales.

-However, these limits haven’t stopped content creators from making unique ads which earned a place in people’s hearts.
+However, these limits haven’t stopped content creators from making unique ads which have earned a place in people’s hearts.

 One of the most famous ads to date was the Tourism Authority of Thailand’s “I Hate Thailand” video, which was a great success.
 The video attracted tourists back into the country after a period of political strife.

-Some more popular but less mentioned ads include ones that target the audience’s feelings and attempt to create an emotional connection.
+Some more popular but less mentioned ads include ones which target the audience’s feelings and attempt to create an emotional connection.
 They show examples of struggling people instead of the typical product they offer.
 Some ads such as these are from Thai Life Insurance.

 With that short introduction to Thai advertising finished, our stock pick today is VGI Global Media.
 It’s one of the top two marketing agencies in Thailand.

 VGI Global Media Stock: A Play on Thai Advertising

 VGI Global Media (BKK:VGI) has three main business activities: mass transit, modern trade, and multimedia.